fablabbcn/smartcitizen-docs/docs/Components/Urban Sensor Board/index.md

 Previous versions of the SCK (V1.5, V2.0 and others) included the SGX MICS4514, which was meant to measure CO and NO~2~, and a lot of effort was put in V2.0 to improve the driver for the sensor, aiming to reduce power consumption and improve sensor readings.
 Unfortunately, this didn't match our expectations in terms of data quality and power consumption, and since individual sensor calibration is not feasible in our case (as some scientific publications have suggested), we decided to focus efforts in simpler, more robust and understandable set of sensors.

 That being said, the SCK V2.1 includes the AMS CCS811 for Air Quality indicative measurements for indoor air quality in the Urban Sensor Board, and the PMS5003 for outdoor PM exposure.
 More complex outdoor set-ups will be also possible, for instance using the [Gas Pro Sensor Board](../Gas Pro Sensor Board) (featuring up to three Alphasense Electrochemical Sensors)[^8][^9][^10].
-This board is currently under deployment and will be available soon.
+This board is currently under evaluation and will be available soon.

 ### What to expect from Metal Oxide Sensors

-As said above, this type of sensors is not meant for fine pollution monitoring, but is more oriented for air quality indications and trends detection.
+As said above, this type of sensors **is not meant for fine pollution monitoring**, but is more oriented for **air quality indications and trends detection**.
 Our approach is to use them for indicative measurements, and progressively tend towards a more reliable, fine and robust system, once the technology is capable of providing so.

 While deploying them, since the air quality is expected to vary in a typical environment, the minimum time over which a baseline correction is applied is 24 hours.
-The sensor monitors the baseline resistance periodically and if a cleaner air is found, the new baseline resistance is used to calculate the sensor readings (although this is only done for  future readings).
+This means that the sensor output will change with time, until the baseline is roughly stable.
+Since the sensor monitors the baseline resistance periodically, if a cleaner air is found, the new baseline resistance is used to calculate the sensor readings (although this is only done for  future readings).
 This also means that the SCK should not be interrupted with an _ad hoc_ power cut since this could erase the baseline resistance and the sensor could always yield wrong readings since it never sees _clean air_.

 !!! info "Read more"
     More on the [MICS working principle and field validation](/Components/Urban Sensor Board/Metal Oxide Sensor)